Loriowar/auto_select2/README.md

 * ajax_select2_init_header_tags
 * ajax_multi_select2_init_header_tags

-This helpers call `javascript_include_tag` and it is useful for initialize select2 scripts on a single page.
+These helpers call `javascript_include_tag` and it is useful for initialize select2 scripts on a single page.
 Example of usage in a view:

     - static_select2_init_header_tags

     %div
-      = select_tag :my_select, my_options_for_select, class: 'small'
+      = select2_tag :my_select, my_options_for_select, class: 'small'

-Second variant: include files in javascript asset.
+Second variant: include files in javascript assets.
 For this add the following to your `app/assets/javascripts/application.js`:

     //= require auto_select2/static_select2